Thelukepet/course/index.md

 ### Development environment

-Development environment customization: next week.
+Development environment customization: more next week.

 ### Assignments Schedule

-#### February 9th: Setup
+#### February 23rd: Setup

 Completing the first assignment is not evaluated.
 However, I expect that every student will be able to create their assignment reports in Markdown and have these converted to HTML at their github page,